 Local SEO in a Nutshell

-Local SEO for restaurants is all about making sure your business shows up when hungry customers search online for places to eat near them.
+Local SEO for restaurants is about the process of improving your online presence so your restaurant appears when nearby customers search for places to eat.

 What Local SEO for Restaurants Involves